Comparison

 DraftView vs Confluence for Documentation Review

 Many teams use Confluence as a review staging area for documentation that ultimately lives in GitHub.
-Here's how that workflow compares to using DraftView, a purpose-built visual review tool that keeps everything in your PR.
+That detour was already lossy, and now AI agents open doc PRs faster than anyone can mirror them into a wiki page.
+Here's how that workflow compares to DraftView, the human review and sign-off layer that keeps everything in your PR.

 Feature Comparison